Reading: Retail Strategy

 Sales employees are most likely to have some variable compensation or have some portion of their paycheck tied to their ability to drive sales.
 These incentives can be a direct commission on sales or a less direct financial or benefits bonus for the store meeting its goals.

-The following video shares how one retail giant, Costco, understands the importance of treating its employees well in order to ensure good customer service and a positive shopping experience every time.
+The following video illustrates how Costco, a retail giant, recognises the importance of treating its employees well to ensure consistently good customer service and a positive shopping experience.

 Watch Success for Costco directly on YouTube by following the link.